Written by Yuning Wang, PhD

 De Novo Protein Sequencing of Monoclonal and Polyclonal Antibodies at Rapid Novor

-Our REmAb® peptide sequencing service at Rapid Novor provides an approach for sequencing monoclonal antibodies with mass spectrometry.
+Our REmAb® antibody sequencing service at Rapid Novor provides an approach for sequencing monoclonal antibodies with mass spectrometry.
 We have developed an advanced and proprietary algorithm for protein de novo sequencing with an emphasis on sequencing the CDR regions of antibodies correctly.
 REmAb® directly analyzes the antibody protein (only 0.1 mg required) without the need for cell lines or DNA information with 100% coverage and accuracy in s short turnaround time.
 To date, we have successfully sequenced more than 3000 monoclonal antibodies, including antibody reagents, therapeutics, and newly discovered antibodies.
 The sequences have been used in a wide range of applications for antibody development from antibody engineering, therapeutic developability assessment, to lead selection.

 Currently available de novo protein sequencing techniques are still exclusive for sequencing single proteins like monoclonal antibodies, rather than protein mixtures containing a variety of heterogeneous proteins.
 This limit has recently been broken by Rapid Novor.
 For the first time in the world, using REpAb®antibody discovery service, our team successfully de novo sequenced antibodies from a polyclonal mixture without the use of DNA or other nucleotide sequencing technology.
-The REpAb platform directly analyzes a polyclonal sample, or the plasma or serum of an immunized animal or convalescent plasma of a patient.
+The antibody discovery platform directly analyzes a polyclonal sample, or the plasma or serum of an immunized animal or convalescent plasma of a patient.
 By using our de novo protein sequencing software, full-length sequences of dominant monoclonal antibodies can be derived from the mixture.
 In such a way, REpAb® reflects more accurate and specific immune repertoires compared to BCR sequencing as it’s based on relative abundance information, and reports on the end-point product (i.e., IgGs).

 Advantages of Combining De Novo Protein Sequencing & DNA Sequencing

 De novo protein sequencing can offer effective complements to DNA sequencing in many applications, especially in antibody repertoire analysis.
 By combining the proteomics approach like polyclonal antibody sequencing with B cell sequencing, the advantages of the two methods can be fully employed.
-This is what our REpAb proteogenomics platform aims at.
+This is what our REpAb antibody discovery platform aims at.
 Upon animal immunization, de novo protein sequencing and B cell sequencing can be performed in parallel.
 The proteomic data can be interpreted in reference to transcriptomics databases derived from B cell sequencing, which helps narrow down the large amounts of sequences to the most functional ones (Figure 3).
 This not only allows for a more comprehensive and accurate analysis of the immune response, but also greatly expedites the process of antibody-based therapeutic discovery and development.

 Figure 3.
 Combination of de novo protein sequencing and DNA sequencing in antibody repertoire analysis.